Edward P. Kirby: Political career

 From 1961 to 1967, Kirby was a member of the Massachusetts House of Representatives.
 From 1969 to 1977 he was a Plymouth County Commissioner.
 From 1981 to 1993 he served in the Massachusetts Senate.
 He was the Third Assistant Minority Leader from 1983 to 1989 and again from 1991 to 1993.
 He served in all positions as a Republican.
 He ran in the 2004 State Representative General Election for the 7th Plymouth district but lost to Kathleen M. Teahan.
 He served on the Whitman Republican Town Committee.
 He founded the Plymouth County Development Council.

 Political positions & notable legislation

 He was pro-life.
 In 1989, he was opposed to a gay rights bill which would have prohibited discrimination against gays and lesbians in housing, employment and credit.
-Some believe this action may have costed him his seat in the 1992 State Senate election to Therese Murray.
-He successfully helped pass legislation which went toward economic development for Whitman, the South Shore, the return of commuter rail service from Boston to Plymouth, the Big Dig, and the Old Colony Lines.
+Some believe this action may have cost him his seat in the 1992 State Senate election to Therese Murray.
+He successfully helped pass legislation which went toward economic development for Whitman, the South Shore, the return of commuter rail service on the Plymouth/Kingston Line, and the Big Dig.